xdevplatform/twitter-api-java-sdk/docs/TweetsApi.md

     // apiInstance.setTwitterCredentials(credentials);

     // Set the params values
     String query = "(from:TwitterDev OR from:TwitterAPI) has:media -is:retweet"; // String | One query/rule/filter for matching Tweets.
-Refer to https://t.co/rulelength to identify the max query length
+Refer to https://t.co/rulelength to identify the max query length.
     OffsetDateTime startTime = OffsetDateTime.now(); // OffsetDateTime | YYYY-MM-DDTHH:mm:ssZ.
 The oldest UTC timestamp (from most recent 7 days) from which the Tweets will be provided.
 Timestamp is in second granularity and is inclusive (i.e. 12:00:01 includes the first second of the minute).
     OffsetDateTime endTime = OffsetDateTime.now(); // OffsetDateTime | YYYY-MM-DDTHH:mm:ssZ.
 The newest, most recent UTC timestamp to which the Tweets will be provided.
 Timestamp is in second granularity and is exclusive (i.e. 12:00:01 excludes the first second of the minute).
     String sinceId = "sinceId_example"; // String | Returns results with a Tweet ID greater than (that is, more recent than) the specified ID.
     String untilId = "untilId_example"; // String | Returns results with a Tweet ID less than (that is, older than) the specified ID.
     String nextToken = "nextToken_example"; // String | This parameter is used to get the next 'page' of results.
 The value used with the parameter is pulled directly from the response provided by the API, and should not be modified.
     String paginationToken = "paginationToken_example"; // String | This parameter is used to get the next 'page' of results.
 The value used with the parameter is pulled directly from the response provided by the API, and should not be modified.
-    Granularity granularity = Granularity.fromValue("minute"); // Granularity | The granularity for the search counts results. try {
+    String granularity = "minute"; // String | The granularity for the search counts results.
+    Set<String> searchCountFields = new HashSet<>(Arrays.asList()); // Set<String> | A comma separated list of SearchCount fields to display.
+    try {
-           TweetCountsResponse result = apiInstance.tweets().tweetCountsRecentSearch(query, startTime, endTime, sinceId, untilId, nextToken, paginationToken, granularity);
+           Get2TweetsCountsRecentResponse result = apiInstance.tweets().tweetCountsRecentSearch(query, startTime, endTime, sinceId, untilId, nextToken, paginationToken, granularity, searchCountFields);
             System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TweetsApi#tweetCountsRecentSearch");